norrisollie/nextjs-portfolio-site/README.md

 ## About

-This is a [codewell.cc](https://codewell.cc) task to improve my front end skills
+This is a [codewell.cc](https://codewell.cc) task to improve my front end skills.

+- Uses Next 13
+- React Spring